Ask yourself,

 “How can I develop and nurture myself in a way that benefits me and those around me?”

-With an interest in the power of media and the arts to inspire and enlighten, Darlene founded and was artistic director of UCLA’s award-winning Kaleidoscope Theatre, a performance troupe using storytelling to enhance wellbeing.
+With a passion for the transformative power of the arts and media, Darlene founded and was artistic director of UCLA’s award-winning Kaleidoscope Theatre, a performance troupe that used storytelling to enhance wellbeing.
+She is also a Founding Wellness Advisory Board member for the publication, Everyday Health. and previously hosted SiriusXM’s The Emotional Toolkit Series and Clear Channel's, The Dr. Darlene Mininni Show in Los Angeles.

 Dr. Darlene Mininni.jpg